mabraithwaite/crypto-scripts/README.md

 ## Overview

-Basically a rewrite of this project https://github.com/Eloise1988/COINGECKO.
+Basically a rewrite of this project https://github.com/Eloise1988/COINGECKO with a few of my own optimizations and extra functionality.
 I tried to keep the functionality as close as possible.
 Main benefits here are:
 - More efficient api calls
     - Retry uses a back-off pattern to avoid spamming CoinGecko's api
     - Can block together data extractions to better utilize a single api call